captini-org/pronunciation-score-icelandic/README.md

 # pronunciation-score-icelandic
-#### Demo: first version of pronunciation score module for Icelandic(194 exercises), temporarily combined with alternate fallback method to handle the other 269 exercises
+#### Demo: first version of pronunciation score module for Icelandic (194 exercises), temporarily combined with alternate fallback method to handle the other 269 exercises

-#### Purpose: to illustrate the captini lesson content, user interface, and interactive learning environment.
+#### Purpose: to illustrate the CAPTinI lesson content, user interface, and interactive learning environment.
 Not purpose: to evaluate pronunciation accuracy.
-- The fallback system (58% of lesson content) can not be used by real students of Icelandic to practice their pronunciation, and can not be part of any academic submission/publication.
+- The fallback system (58% of lesson content) can not be used by students of Icelandic to practice their pronunciation, and can not be part of any academic submission/publication.

 ## Run
 `python3 ./demo/demo.py` shows examples of the pronunciation scoring system.